 Well, it's a tiny handful of highlights I've brought you.
 I'm not even including the half-hour long, winding, detailed account of Alice's Restaurant (in which Arlo gets a fine for littering, because, out of the largeness of his heart, he and a friend want to help Alice get rid of her trash [turns out, the dump is closed on Thanksgiving Day!])
 It's a fine story, Reader Dear, told as only Arlo can tell it.
 You will have to make sure to see him next time he's in town!

-The Yard Man and I enjoyed the after-show, as well.
-Our lawn chairs faced a view of hundreds of cars exiting the parking lot.
-It was a long show, made special by the glorious full moon in the sky
+The Yard Man and I enjoyed the after-show, as well--the view of hundreds of cars exiting the parking lot.
+It was a long show, made special by the glorious full moon in the sky.
+That moon was smiling directly down on us, yes, it was.